Acoustic Guitar Solo Lesson Part 1: A Totally Unique, Creative, And Equally Impressive Way To Solo On Your Acoustic Guitar

 Here is pattern 3, descending, in it’s entirety with our open string, banjo roll, guitar solo technique applied:

-Watch the video that accompanies this article for a detailed demonstration of the open string solo technique being applied to pattern 3.
+Watch the video at the beginning of the article for a detailed demonstration of this open string solo technique.

 Turning The Pattern Around